kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I received an Opportunity to attend both Twitter's MLFlock events for PhD ML students in Boston and New York; I attended the [event in New York City](https://mlflocktalkny2019.splashthat.com/) on Academia to Industry and Twitter technology [ Nov ]
 - I accepted an internship via Code2040 to work at Autodesk's Pier 9 for Summer 2020.
 I'm super excited.
 There are robots and there is data there, and my team is amazing! [ Nov ]
-- I interviewed for an organization called Career Girls (Boston) at MIT [ Nov ]
+- I was interviewed by an organization called Career Girls (Boston) at MIT for support of women in STEM [ Nov ]
 - I received a travel grant through the NSF to attend Sage Days, which is about contributing to SageMath, open source software for Computational Maths [ Nov ]
 - I received a WiCyS Student Scholarship!
 I will be attending the 2020 WiCyS Conference (lodging and registration provided) [ Nov ]